 40% Fixed Income

-Darrell Armuth at Sensible Portfolios, who used to advertise with me, runs a financial advisory firm that uses DFA funds.
-He offers 6 portfolios suitable for IRAs, this is one of them.
-He also offers 6 more suitable for a taxable account, 6 environmentally friendly portfolios, and 6 “express portfolios” designed for smaller accounts for just $500 a year.
-Unfortunately, when I went to update this post, I found that these portfolios were no longer listed on the website.
+Darrell Armuth at Sensible Portfolios, who used to advertise with WCI, runs a financial advisory firm that uses DFA funds.
+He offers six portfolios suitable for IRAs; this is one of them.
+He also offers six more suitable for a taxable account, six environmentally friendly portfolios, and six “express portfolios” designed for smaller accounts.
+Unfortunately, when I went to update this post a few years ago, I found that these portfolios were no longer listed on the website.
 I guess you have to hire him now to get the secret sauce.

 Portfolios 109-131: Sheltered Sam 60/40 Portfolio